GG Bridge main photo

 About 40 minutes down the road, we make a quick side trip to visit Cape Blanco, which is part of an 1,880-acre state park at a prominent headlands along the southwestern Oregon coast.

-Cape Blanco is the westernmost point in Oregon and the second most westernmost point in the continental United States, behind only Cape Alava, Washington.
+Cape Blanco is the westernmost point in Oregon and the second westernmost point in the continental United States, behind only Cape Alava, Washington.
 Port Orford, just south of here, is the westernmost incorporated city in the continental United States.

 Cape Blanco is home to the Cape Blanco Lighthouse, a 245-foot-tower that was first lit in 1870.
 It’s the oldest lighthouse on Oregon coast.